AndrewBergstrom/Homework_1/README.md

 * I moved .footer and .footer h2 above all the consolidated lines.

-## Some selectors had the same properties so those selectors were consolidated.
+## Some CSS selectors had the same properties so those selectors were consolidated.
 Below you can see which selectors were consolidated:

 * Consolidated benefit-lead, benefit-brand, and benefit-cost